 Marie-Antoinette’s time at the hamlet only fueled rumors.
 She often retreated there without the king, inviting her closest female friends.
 To her, it was a private feminine space, a refuge.
 To her enemies, it became the backdrop for salacious tales of affairs, libertinage, and wasted wealth.

-In the end, the Hameau de la Reine became a symbol — not of virtue, but of excess.
+In the end, the Hameau de la Reine (Marie-Antoinette's Hamlet) became a symbol — not of virtue, but of excess.
 The same farm that was meant to root her in French soil instead gave critics ammunition to attack her character, her motherhood, and her queenliness.

 It was, in many ways, the beginning of the fairytale’s tragic ending.

-Visiting the Queen’s Hamlet Today
+Visiting Marie-Antoinette’s Hamlet at Versailles Today

 Today, the Hameau de la Reine at Versailles still stands as one of the most surprising and enchanting corners of the estate.
 Step into its rustic cottages, stroll its gardens, and you’ll feel the tension between fantasy and reality, innocence and scandal.